BCRobyn is the personal passion project and creative outlet of Robyn Hanson.

 I also believe that we’re meant to have balance in our lives.
 I recognize we live in a culture that idolizes the hustle, the influencer, the side gig, and I’m not that.
 I believe we’re meant to have time to not be productive, to think, to step away, to not do… even not do the things we love.
 And it’s in this spirit of work-life balance that I strive to live my life.

-Professionally, I’ve since built a career in the tourism industry where I have 12 years experience in destination marketing.
+Professionally, I’ve built a career in the tourism industry in destination management.
 I’ve been lucky to have worked for destinations around the world on some pretty exciting projects, whether it was an early social media campaign for the Super Bowl, spending 10 days on the ground at the Calgary Stampede, or travelling all over Manitoba one summer to blog about it.
+Later on, I worked on marketing campaigns and funding programs for the province of British Columbia.

 The perks of the job have taken me all over, from Haida Gwaii and Kiix̣in, to heli-hiking adventures in the Cariboo Mountains